sexyflash/heydealer-chart/README.md

 }
 ```

-This data can be loaded from a JSON file or generated dynamically.
-The `pricePoints` array contains all the data points to be plotted on the chart, while the `currentPoint` object represents the specific point to be highlighted (e.g., the user's current vehicle).
+This data can be loaded from a JSON file (e.g., `data/sample_data.json`) or generated dynamically.

 ## Performance Considerations